M. Irma Alvarado, Ph.D., OTR/L

 University of Georgia, Athens

-Dr. Alvarado is Associate Professor and Research Coordinator at Brenau University in Gainesville, Ga. in the School of Occupational Therapy.
-Her teaching experience across several states and in Georgia includes: occupational therapy course curriculum including advanced practice elective in vision, clinical education, cultural competence and she is a resource in her community on sensory integration.
-Her research interests include the health and well-being of infants, children, adolescents, and families, sensory processing abilities, Latino families, and international fieldwork education.
-She serves as Brenau University Institutional Review Board Chairperson
+Dr. Alvarado is Professor in the School of Occupational Therapy, College of Health Sciences, Brenau University in Gainesville, Ga.
+Her teaching experience across several states and in Georgia includes: Advanced Practice Electives in Global Health Perspectives (International study abrod), Vision, Clinical education, Cultural competence, and she is a resource in her community on Sensory Integration.
+Her research interests include the health and well-being of infants, children, adolescents, and families, early intervention, sensory processing abilities – auditory and visual sensory processing, Latino families, and international fieldwork education.
+She also served as Brenau University Institutional Review Board Chairperson

-Dr. Alvarado has co-owned Essential Therapy Services, Inc. in Cumming, Georgia since 2007 which provides clinic-based, home health, and school-based occupational therapy as well as physical and speech therapy.
-She has held several offices in Georgia Occupational Therapy Association, currently serving as Vice President.
+Dr. Alvarado co-owns Essential Therapy Services, Inc. in Cumming since 2007 and Lula, Georgia which provides clinic-based, home health, and school-based occupational therapy as well as physical and speech therapy.
+She has held several offices in Georgia Occupational Therapy Association, currently serving as President.
 Her community experience is dedicated to increasing awareness of issues affecting families and their children with disability.
+She is bilingual in Spanish.

-“I believe the health and well-being of the family is central to the propagation of healthy relationships around the world.
-One must begin with understanding one’s self in order to have an open heart and mind to understanding others.
+“I believe the health and well-being of the family is central to propagating healthy relationships around the world.
+Understanding one’s self is necessary for opening one’s heart and mind to others.
 This understanding is essential for relating to and accepting the views of others as affecting how they live their lives.”